Marian Finucane: Personal life and death

 Finucane grew up in Glasnevin in Dublin.
 Her father Daniel Finucane was a Garda sergeant, and her mother Maura Finucane was a teacher at Francis Xavier School.
 Her father died when she was 12.

 Her first marriage ended in separation.
 She then had two children with her partner, John Clarke.
 Their daughter developed leukaemia and died, aged eight, in 1990.
 She and Clarke married in January 2015.

 Finucane suffered from heart arrhythmia which did not respond to treatment; John Clarke stated after her death that "I believe for two years that she had been very unwell", noting "she wouldn't go to doctors".
 In one case, Finucane convinced one of her sisters to mimic her symptoms to a doctor in order to obtain a diagnosis.

 After a long flight from India where she had attended a friend's wedding, Finucane reported feeling very unwell upon arriving at her home in Kilteel, County Kildare, and decided to go to bed; she died unexpectedly in her sleep from pneumonia on 2 January 2020, aged 69.
 Her laboured breathing had been noticed in her final broadcast on 8 December 2019.
 Her funeral took place on 7 January 2020.

-In October 2022 a sculpture in her honour was unveiled outside the RTE Radio Centre in Dublin.
+In October 2022 a sculpture in her honour was unveiled outside the RTÉ Radio Centre in Dublin.